-Early March is the time to sow your Cool Season Annuals as soon as the soil can be “worked”.
+Winter is the time to sow your Cool Season Annuals as soon as the soil can be “worked”.
 This term is gardening slang for soil with a texture that is neither mud nor frozen!
 After determining that my soil was ready by drawing a rake through it, I gathered my cool season annual seeds together with plant stakes, sharpie for marking, and my favorite multi-bladed sowing rake.
-On the menu for sowing was Poppies, Bells of Ireland, Love-in-the-Mist, Calendula, Clarkia, and Larkspur.
+On the menu for sowing was Poppies, Bells of Ireland, Love-in-the-Mist, and Calendula.

 Raking the soil with my sowing rake is the only preparation needed.
-I broadcast sprinkle the seeds as evenly as possible, using dry hands, then tamp down the soil firmly with the rake.
+I broadcast sprinkle the seeds as evenly as possible, using dry hands, then tamp down the soil firmly with the rake, not adding any additional soil.
 Sprinkling the surface with bits of straw or leaves helps keep the soil moist and hopefully hides the seed from wandering birds.
 I spray a light mist of water on top to moisten the surface and wait with anticipation.

 Popping up quickly through the leaf litter, weeding and sprinkling with water is necessary if we hit a dry spell.
 Then it is time for the color show!
 Cutting flowers from these early blooms make great arrangements in the house.